rvandehey-cc/content-automation/README.md

 During the sanitization step, you'll be prompted to specify CSS selectors for elements you want to remove or ignore:

-**When prompted**: After confirming HTML sanitization, you can enter custom CSS selectors **Examples of selectors**:
+**When prompted**: After confirming HTML sanitization, you can enter custom CSS selectors, many are excluded by default

+**Examples of selectors**:
 - `.advertisement` - Remove all elements with the "advertisement" class
 - `#social-share` - Remove element with ID "social-share"